StineLykkeOlsen/website/content/technicalwriter.md

 My experience with technical communication consists of writing, editing, and translating technical SEO web content, software and hardware documentation, user manuals, grant proposals, and other types of information.
 My areas of expertise as a tech writer are software, science, hardware, and medicine.

-Among the services that I offer are technical writing and editing, coding, user experience design, and data analysis.
+Among the services that I offer are technical writing and editing, user experience design, and data analysis.
 I provide companies and organizations with, among other things:

     > User manuals
     > Product descriptions